-- Edit the characteristics of your Favourite by means of the at tool. - Add or delete Favourites from your list by means of the tools - Make this Favourite your present destination by means of the wol.
+- Edit the characteristics of your Favourite by means of the work tool. - Add or delete Favourites from your list by means of the - Make this Favourite your present destination by means of the W tool.

 4.6 Display

 4.6.1 Available commands Default/Advanced